First Date (Blink-182 song): Commercial performance

-"First Date" was serviced as a single in Europe in October 2001, and in North America in January 2002.
-It debuted on Billboard's Modern Rock Tracks chart in the issue dated February 2, 2002 at position 25; it began collecting significant airplay two weeks later.
-It first hit the top ten in the week ending March 16, and reached its peak at number six during the week of April 6, where it remained for four weeks.
+"First Date" was first released as a single on September 24, 2001, in Australia, then was serviced to US alternative radio in early 2002.
+It debuted on Billboard's Modern Rock Tracks chart in the issue dated February 2, 2002, at position 25; it began collecting significant airplay two weeks later.
+It first entered the top ten in the week ending March 16, and reached its peak at number six during the week of April 6, where it remained for four weeks.
 It dropped out of the top ten in the week ending May 11, and fell off the ranking after 25 weeks, on July 27, 2002.

 Music video

 The music video for "First Date" pays homage to 1970s culture, featuring the band acting as long-haired hippie versions of themselves.
 Clad in long wigs, bell-bottoms and butterfly collars, the trio drive around a quiet suburb in a Volkswagen van, making stops at a diner and water park.
-The video, directed by The Malloys, was filmed over three days in Tsawwassen, British Columbia, and performance footage was filmed in a garage decorated with 1970s paraphernalia.
+The video, directed by The Malloys, was filmed over three days in Burnaby, British Columbia, and performance footage was filmed in a garage decorated with 1970s paraphernalia.
+Although the video was actually filmed in British Columbia, the video was thematically set in El Segundo, California in 1974.
 Singer Jordan Pundik and guitarist Chad Gilbert of New Found Glory, with whom the band were touring at the time, make cameo appearances in the clip.
 Journalist Joe Shooman interpreted the video as a retelling of the film Dazed and Confused.
 Elements of the clip's concept stemmed from DeLonge, who viewed a documentary on the Bee Gees and found their hair and clothing outrageous: "I called up Mark and was like, 'Dude you've got to watch this shit.'
 These dudes are on top of a mountain, singing face to face, with the sunset behind them," he recounted.
 The video debuted on MTV's Total Request Live on January 18, 2002; it was added to the playlists of MuchMusic in Canada during the week of February 9, 2002, and the College Television Network on March 16.
 As its radio performance peaked, it attracted airplay on MTV; it was first listed on Billboard's Video Monitor, ranking the most-played clips on television stations, in the week of April 20, 2002.

 A shot from the video, where DeLonge's character Boomer mouths the phrase "what the fuck", became a popular GIF online in the late 2010s.
 In addition, DeLonge's company, To the Stars, has produced merchandise based on the Boomer character.
-In 2021, DeLonge would create and play a new character by the name of Disco that is said to be Boomer's older brother.
+In 2021, DeLonge created and played a new character named Disco that is said to be Boomer's older brother.
 Disco was featured in the music video for the song "Losing My Mind" by DeLonge's other band, Angels & Airwaves.